Timber and limestone

 During the Second World War a linen flax industry was established as a wartime measure.
 Four factories were supplied from more than 3,000 hectares.
 But by the late 1950s fewer than 300 hectares were being planted in linen flax.
 The lifting of protective tariffs and competition from synthetic fibres reduced demand.
 The last factory, in Geraldine, closed in the late 1970s.

 Wool was scoured at Washdyke from the days of the early runs, and a woollen mill was built in Timaru.

 Temuka became an important centre of clay-based industries when the Canterbury Pipe and Tile Company began production in 1874.
 During the First World War, the production of insulators began.
 In the 1930s the industry moved into homewares, for which the town is still known.

 Wool and flour mills still operate in Timaru.
 Fish processing remains important, although the value of the catch has declined since the 1950s.
 South of Timaru, a potato-chip factory at Makikihi is typical of industries based on production from the region’s farms.

-While South Canterbury’s workforce is more agricultural and industrial than the New Zealand average, two-thirds of the labour force works in the services sector.
+While South Canterbury’s workforce is more agricultural and industrial than the New Zealand average, most of the labour force works in the services sector.